VedaantS/VedaantS/README.md

 ### Hi there, I'm Vedaant 👋

-Born in Delhi.
-I now live in New York, USA.
+Born in Delhi, now in New york.

 I'm a 16-year-old developer and student.